leecheng28/FIT3140-MorseCodeInterpreter/Docs/README.md

 3. In your browser, copy and paste "localhost:3333" into your broswer address bar.
 Hit "Enter/Return".

-4. In your terminal, trigger motions by pressing "Enter/Return" key.
-Follow the on-screen instructions and ave fun!
+4. In your terminal, send messages by pressing "Enter/Return" key.
+Follow the on-screen instructions for sending more messages.

+Have fun!

 Note.
 If you have problems configuring your physical arduino device, please refer to "Hardware Structure" [here](https://github.com/FIT3140-S1-2017/assignment-3-team29).